 Are you thinking of creating a new living space in your garden?
-Somewhere to work in peace, somewhere for the kids to make a noise, or maybe a yoga space to work out and chill out in?
+Somewhere to work in peace, somewhere for the kids to make a noise, or maybe a gym or yoga space to work out and chill out in?
 We have lots of options available, but you’ll need to think carefully about a few things before you decide to go ahead.

 Bearing in mind that your garden room legally cannot take up more than 50% of your total garden area, you will need to carefully consider what dimensions will fit into the available space.
 Visualising how big the room will be can be difficult – why not measure a room in your house to get an idea of how the space matches up, or peg out a rope in the garden to see what you can fit into the space?

 Setting a realistic budget early on is very important.
 Garden buildings can vary in price from around £2,000 for a very basic cabin, to some that cost over £30,000.
 The solid log building kits we offer are effectively excellent quality detached extensions to your house with optional provision for high levels of insulation so that they can be used comfortably all year round, start at around £11,000 delivered (in 88mm logs, not including insulation).